Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Related Work

 \section{Related Work}

-There have been a number of previous works that combine methods of machine learning on graphs with decision problems, and \brandname{} piece-wise overlaps with several of these.
+There have been a number of previous works that combine machine learning on graphs with decision problems, and \brandname{} piece-wise overlaps with several of these.
 We summarize the primary differences and overlapping features with a non-exhaustive selection of related works in~\autoref{tab:worksummary}.

-There exists a large body of work that falls into the category of relational reinforcement learning.
+There exists a large body of work in the realm of \emph{relational reinforcement learning}.
 The book by \citet{vanotterloLogicAdaptiveBehavior2009a} covers much of research in the area prior to the 2010s, which is composed of both purely symbolic and non-neural machine learning methods for both value-based and policy-based relational reinforcement learning.
-The survey by~\citet{10.1613/jair.1.15703} covers more recent works, from the more generic perspective of utilizing structure in \ac{rl}, as well as some older works.
-They use the term \enquote{side information} to refer to various forms of structural knowledge provided to agents to improve learning, but which are not part of the typical \ac{mdp} formalism.
+The survey by~\citet{10.1613/jair.1.15703} covers more recent works, as well as some older, from a more general perspective of incorporating structure in \ac{rl}.
+They use the term \enquote{side information} to refer to various forms of structural information provided to agents to improve learning, but which is not part of the typical \ac{mdp} formalism.
 Side information used by various works include data abstractions, information about system dynamics and goal formulations, which typically improve data efficiency or policy generalization at the cost of requiring more prior knowledge about the problem or computational power.
 By their categorization, the only side information we use in \brandname{} is data abstraction, where we assume that there exists a data description language that can describe object classes and relations from a given problem domain.
 This is, in our opinion, a significantly lighter assumption than for instance~\cite{DBLP:conf/uai/SharmaAMS23} makes, which is full knowledge of the dynamic Bayesian network in order to construct the input graph for the policy.